wordjelly/mongoid-versioned-atomic/README.md

 d.version
 #=> 1
 ```
-#### Create with an optional query
+#### Create with an optional query(CREATE WHERE)
+This method should be used with queries with caution, since it will overwrite a matching record with all the attributes of the current instance.

-Suppose you want to create a new user provided that there is no document in the database with the confirmation token
+Suppose you want to create a document ONLY IF there is no document with the confirmation token of the current instance.
-"test_token"
+We can do this atomically by providing the following "$ne" query.

 ```
 d = User.new